openshift/backplane-cli/README.md

 If you need to run some oc command(s) with elevation using backplane-cluster-admin user, you can use the elevate command for this.

 Backplane elevate takes as first positional argument the reason for this elevation.
 If the first argument is an empty string, then it will be considered as an empty reason, but you cannot just skip the reason argument if you provide also other positional argument(s).
+If you want to not provide an empty string as reason, you can use the -n/--no-reason option and oc command will start at first positional argument.

 The elevate command requires a none empty reason for the elevation.
 When a reason is provided it will be used for future usage, in order you do not have to provide a reason for each elevation commands.
 The reasons are stored in the kubeconfig context, so it is valid only for the cluster for which it has been provided.
 When a reason is created/used, the last used reason timestamp is updated in the context, and the reason will be kept for 20min after its last usage, in order to avoid bad usage.